Last Updated on June 30, 2020 by Michael Brockbank

-For many, tipping a favorite broadcaster comes down to two methods, bits and PayPal.
+Tipping a favorite broadcaster usually comes down to two methods: bits and PayPal donations.
 Either is a good system to use, but what’s better for the viewer and the streamer?
 Today, I’m going to give you a quick break down of Twitch Bits vs Donations.

 There’s actually quite a bit involved when it comes to giving broadcasters tips.
 And personally, I tend to side with direct donations to the creator.

 Let me explain why…

 Twitch Bits vs Donations

 So, I’m not going to go into subscriptions and how they work.
 This is purely a comparison between the differences of Twitch Bits and donations.
 Subscriptions are a whole other animal that I’ll tackle in a future blog post.

 When it comes to picking the best tipping method, I’m not saying that you should absolutely choose one over the other.
 However, it’s best to keep an open mind when deciding which route you want to take for showing financial support.

 Let’s take a closer look at the difference between bits and donations as well as which is better for you and the broadcaster.

 Which is Good for Beginner Streamers?

 Many people will start a Twitch channel in the hopes of becoming popular.
 There are a lot of people who will donate to keep certain broadcasters online.
 And this brings me to my first point.